hack-technicolor/hack-technicolor/.github/ISSUE_TEMPLATE/add-firmware.md

 ---

-Please fill out the following:
+Please fill out the following, remembering to put an 'X' in the '[ ]' to mark the checkbox:

 **Type**
 - [ ] Bank Dump